 Principals report that BSI schoolyards lead to increased physical activity (100%); improved student behavior (63.2%) and improved relationships with parents and community (73.7%).*

-The BSI model continues to evolve.
-New outdoor classroom designs, included in every schoolyard renovation, bring teaching outdoors and nature to the schoolyard.
+New outdoor classroom designs bring teaching outdoors and nature to the schoolyard.
 Green practices, including green roofs on tool shed and recycled rubber surfaces are now often a part of schoolyard design and construction.
 And BSI teaching resources and professional development help teachers revitalize instruction and motivate students to learn.
-BSI-designed Science in the Schoolyard and Outdoor Writers Workshop training are reaching teachers and whole faculties, creating teams of teachers within schools and across the district who incorporate the schoolyard into teaching and learning.
+BSI-designed Science in the Schoolyard and Outdoor Writers Workshop training reach teachers and whole faculties, creating teams of teachers within schools and across the district who incorporate the schoolyard into teaching and learning.